XuehaiPan/Dev-Setup/README.md

 ## Customization

-Add new config file to the script:
+Add a new config file to the script:

 1. copy the contents of the config file to a temp file `temp.txt`;
 2. replace all the identifiers of your home directory to `$HOME` in `temp.txt`;